SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/algorithm.md

 5. The furtherest edges that to be selected, will also be minimum among the vertices includes in the selected edge for the MST.

 ## <p align="center">2.
 Kruskal algorithm</p>

-1. Always select the minimum cost edge in the graph, but if it is creating a cycle then don't select and proceed to the next minimum cost edge.
+**Algorithm**: Always select the minimum cost edge in the graph, but if it is creating a cycle or loop then don't select and proceed to the next minimum cost edge.

+While implementing the algorithm it seems very to the point, until and unless cycle comes into picture.
+To handle whether our selected edge is creating a cycle or not we've to utilize a different type of data structure namely **DSU**.

+### **Disjoint Set Union (DSU)**
+It is a data structure that primarily used with Kruskal's algorithm that help us to find cycle in undirected graph.

+It has three functions:
+1. **make()**: Adds new independent node (that is not yet connected) to existing group.
+2. **find()**:  Return the parent of the group.
+3. **union()**: Submerges two group into a single group.

 > ## **```Single Source Shortest Path Algorithm```** Single source shortest path algorithm suggests to find a path or way from a source node to destination node with a minimum possible distance.